apocalyptech/bl3-cli-saveedit/README.md

 # TODO

+- Import protobufs (so folks can export, edit at will, then re-import)
 - Something a bit more Enum-like for various things in `__init__.py`; I know that's not very Pythonic, but when dealing with extra-Python data formats, one must sometimes make exceptions.